-Urethral syndrome is a term that has been applied to the presence of one or more typical cystitis symptoms in women who present with low numbers of bacteria in urine culture (i.e., usually <102 bacteria/mL).
+Urethral syndrome is a term used when of one or more typical cystitis symptoms occur in women who present with low numbers of bacteria in urine culture (i.e., usually <102 bacteria/mL).
 Most laboratories do not routinely work up or follow up on low count urine cultures, so clinically the urine is considered "sterile".

 Sterile pyuria is the presence of elevated numbers of white cells (>10 white cells/mm3) in urine which appears sterile.

 Sterile pyuria is not an uncommon laboratory finding because: